midjji/convenient_multithreaded_qt_gui/README.md

 Remember to only create gui elements in the main loop.
 Otherwize you will get a warning runtime, or if unlucky a segfault.

+This is a rewrite of the older version where inheriting run events is done instead.
+The difference between this solution and alternatives, is that it also automatically initializes and exec qapp for you, while still supporting in place qapps.